How to Wow Your Spouse on Valentine’s Day

-Keep in mind that if you have any special requests for serving staff such as serving diamond earrings on top of a pink-frosted cupcake, make your arrangements ahead of time.
+Keep in mind that if you have any special requests for serving staff (such as serving diamond earrings on top of a pink-frosted cupcake), you must make your arrangements ahead of time.
 But be considerate of the restaurant staff too.
-You are probably not the only one making a special request so keep your plans clean and simple with easy-to-follow instructions.
+You are probably not the only one making a special request, so keep your plans clean and simple with easy-to-follow instructions.

 If you want to stay in and make dinner for your Valentine, dress your dining table up with your best dishes and linens.
 Make an evening spent at home a special occasion: get dressed up, tidy around the house, make your home sparkle with candles and soft lighting.

 When planning your dinner at home, keep the menu light and simple.
 There’s nothing romantic about eating a big heavy meal and then feeling stuffed and bloated for the rest of the night.
 And while you may want to impress your date by cooking a fancy, elaborate meal, unless you can do so without getting stressed out and losing your cool when you burn something, plan a simple but delicious menu that won't turn you into a frazzled, foul-mouthed chef banging around in the kitchen.

 If cooking Valentine's Day dinner is going to stress you out and spoil the mood, then order takeaway instead.